 Easy To Fit and Use

-While this snorkel is a popular choice among more adventurous divers, it’s quite easy to use by anyone looking for a quality, high-end snorkel.
+While this snorkel is a popular choice among more adventurous divers, it's quite easy to use by anyone looking for a quality, high-end snorkel.
 The Kauai features a twist loose snorkel keeper, which allows for easy strap mounting.
-Pair it with the Water Gear Snorkel Keeper, a silicone snorkel keeper that attaches to any swim mask, and you’ll be set for your day of diving.
-Even with the ‘dry valve’ attachment, the large diameter and flexible barrel allow for greater intake of air and results in easy, unlabored breathing.
+Pair it with the Water Gear Snorkel Keeper, a silicone snorkel keeper that attaches to any swim mask, and you'll be set for your day of diving.
+Even with the 'dry valve' attachment, the large diameter and flexible barrel allow for greater intake of air and results in easy, unlabored breathing.
 And no matter where the Kauai snorkel takes you, be sure to always keep it protected on your way.
-The Water Gear Elite Backpack is made of heavy duty material and large enough to carry all your snorkeling gear.
+The Water Gear Swimmer's Backpack is made of heavy duty material and large enough to carry all your snorkeling gear.
 Its wet and dry pockets, along with ventilated side pouches, will help dry your Water Gear snorkel after use.

 The AquaGear Opinion

 The AquaGear testers got into a tropical state of mind and strapped on the dry silicone snorkel.
 Swimmers thought that this piece of diving equipment would be great for more serious snorkelers.
 It tested similar to the Water Gear Silicone Maui Snorkel, although the Kauai comes complete with the added 'dry valve'.
 Swimmers thought that feature would come in handy for divers that often snorkel or dive in choppy, open water conditions.
 In addition to the 'dry valve', the purge valve is also perfect for rough surf and makes diving and clearing underwater a breeze.
 The barrel stayed clear of water, even when fully submerged.

 If you're a serious diver with serious snorkel needs, you're sure to be fully satisfied by the dry results the Water Gear Kauai Snorkel provides.